Vector Type Support in SQL Server

 const documentIds = ["doc-id-1", "doc-id-2"]

-const results = await connection.query(
+const results = await dataSource.query(

 `